 In 1988, Transat considerably expanded its presence in retail distribution with the acquisition of an interest in the franchisor Consultour.
 Over the years, it also broke into the airport groundhandling services, and also became the largest incoming tour operator in Canada with the acquisition of Jonview Canada.

 The Company had broken into the French market very early on with Vacances Transat (France), the largest tour operator offering travel to Canada, and soon expanded within France, the United Kingdom and the rest of Europe.
-It acquired French tour operator Look Voyages in 1996, Greek incoming tour operator Tourgreece in 2001, British tour operator Canadian Affair in 2006 and French tour operator Amplitude Internationale (today Amplitravel), which specializes in travel to Tunisia, in 2007.
+It acquired French tour operator Look Voyages in 1996, Greek incoming tour operator Tourgreece in 2001, British tour operator Canadian Affair in 2006 and French tour operator Amplitude Internationale (which became Amplitravel), specializing in travel to Tunisia, in 2007.
 At its destinations, the Company opened offices in Mexico, the Dominican Republic and Florida in order to be able to provide its customers with complementary services.
 In 2007, Transat created a 1,600-room joint venture with the major Spanish chain H10 Hotels in Mexico and the Dominican Republic.

 With thousands of tourism service providers in some 60 countries (including about 50 airlines and 1,500 hotels) and more than 5,000 employees catering to the approximately 3 million people who travel every year, Transat is now one of the leaders in the international tourism industry.